34timmy/menu/README.md

 Default database - HSQLDB.
 Also, you can change profile and use PostgreSQL.

 To start the project, you need: Java JDK 8, Tomcat 8+, Maven, NodeJS.
+1)Create system environment "MENU_ROOT" with folder to directory with project.
+For example: MENU_ROOT = "C:\menu.
-1) Go to the project root path and launh command "mvn install" from console.
+2) Go to the project root path and launh command "mvn install" from console.
-2) Copy .war file in Tomcat's webapp folder and launch Tomcat
+3) Copy .war file in Tomcat's webapp folder and launch Tomcat
-3) Go to localhost:8080/
+4) Go to localhost:8080/